 Most are struggling to integrate all of their legacy applications to give customers a consistently positive experience, regardless of channel, he said.
 Forrester found that this is difficult given the different technology used for different purposes.

 Packaged software is the best answer to financial firms' integration woes, mainly because software constantly changes.
-"By buying packaged applications, like WebMethods, it doesn't matter what happens to (the legacy
+"By buying packaged applications, like WebMethods, it doesn't matter what happens to (the legacy applications)," Yates said.
+"You can plug and play."

 It could be impossible to rebuild integration for each application, such as a portfolio risk manager, each time the software changes, he added.